Working with universal monitors#

 Column consistency monitor#

 The column consistency monitor detects changes in the structure of the data extracts, such as the number of columns, their names and order.
+The column order monitoring is disabled by default but can be enabled for the datastreams where it matters.
 The monitor can also optionally resolve uncovered inconsistencies to ensure an uninterrupted flow of data when the issue severity is set to warning.
 With this monitor, you can be sure that the data extract structure inconsistencies will be detected before they cause issues downstream.

 It is especially important to maintain the consistent columns structure for the following data use cases: